MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

 In this exercise you'll use Microsoft Power BI to create a data model and a report containing interactive data visualizations.

-> **Note**: The exercise is part of a module on Microsoft Learn, and requires a Windows PC with Power BI Desktop installed.
-If you are attending an instructor-led course, a virtual machine with Power BI Desktop installed should be provided.
+> **Note**: The exercise is part of a module on Microsoft Learn, and requires a Windows PC.
+If you are attending an instructor-led course, a virtual machine running Windows should be provided.

 Use the link below to open the exercise on Microsoft Learn.